-We currently have no sales personnel.
+We currently do not have a sales force.
 If we are unable to establish effective sales capabilities or enter into agreements with third parties to sell or market our product candidates if they obtain regulatory approval, we may not be able to effectively sell or market our product candidates, if approved, or generate product revenues.

-We currently do not have a sales team for the marketing, sales and distribution of any of our product candidates that are able to obtain regulatory approval.
+We currently do not have a sales force for the marketing, sales and distribution of any of our product candidates that are able to obtain regulatory approval.
 In order to commercialize any product candidates, we must build on a territory-by-territory basis sales, marketing, distribution, managerial and other non-technical capabilities or make arrangements with third parties to perform these services, and we may not be successful in doing so.
-If our product candidates continue to progress toward regulatory approval, we intend to establish or expand our sales, marketing, analytics and market access teams with expertise to commercialize our product candidates, which will be expensive and time consuming and will require significant attention of our executive officers to manage.
+If our product candidates continue to progress toward regulatory approval, we intend to expand our sales, marketing, analytics and market access teams with expertise to commercialize our product candidates, which will be expensive and time consuming and will require significant attention of our executive officers to manage.
 Capable managers with commercial experience may need to be identified and successfully recruited to our company.
-Any failure or delay in the development of our commercial capabilities would adversely impact the commercialization of any of our products that we obtain approval to market.
-With respect to the commercialization of all or certain of our product candidates, we may choose to collaborate, either globally or on a territory-by-territory basis, with third parties that have direct sales forces and established distribution systems, either to augment our own sales force and distribution systems.
+Any failure or delay in the development of our commercialization of all or certain of our product candidates, we may choose to collaborate, either globally or on a territory-by-territory basis, with third parties that have direct sales forces and established distribution systems, either to augment our own sales force and distribution systems.
 If we are unable to enter into such arrangements when needed on acceptable terms or at all, we may not be able to successfully commercialize any of our product candidates that receive regulatory approval or any such commercialization may experience delays or limitations.
 If we are not successful in commercializing our product candidates, either on our own or through collaborations with one or more third parties, our future product revenue will suffer and we may incur significant additional losses.